E-waste Recycling Certification: 3 Tips You Need to Know

 3. Measure, communicate, and amplify the value

 Use certification badges and recovery stats in marketing, RFP responses, and sustainability reports, as they reinforce credibility with customers and prospects.
+This process can better position your company as a serious business focused on long-term success and sustainable solutions.

 Share victories internally to boost employee pride and retention: sustainability wins are often high-visibility wins for recruitment and morale.